Wildlife World Zoo: Sections of the zoo

 The Wildlife World Aquarium is Arizona's first public aquarium, and features salt- and fresh-water species including sea lions and varieties of penguins.

 History

 Wildlife World Zoo was started as a breeding farm for birds by Mickey Ollson, a teacher, on 5 acre in Glendale, Arizona.
 In 1973 Ollson purchased 25 acre at the current site in Litchfield Park.
 The zoo grew by breeding and trading animals with other zoos.
 The zoo opened to the public in 1984 and has continued to grow by purchasing the surrounding property.
 The aquarium opened in 2008, the Safari Park opened in 2014, and Adventureland opened in 2016.

+Accreditation

+The Wildlife World Zoo operates as a private USDA-licensed facility for animal care, and is accredited by the Alliance of Marine Mammal Parks & Aquariums and the Zoological Association of America (ZAA).
+The ZAA has received criticism due to its alleged relaxed requirements for accreditation regarding animal welfare.

 Baby animal nursery

 There are more than 600 species at Wildlife World.
 The babies available to view change from week to week.